Shaving: Razor burn

-The red spot on this man's neck is razor burn.
+The red area on this man's neck is razor burn.

 Razor burn is an irritation of the skin caused by using a blunt blade or not using proper technique.
 It appears as a mild rash 2–4 minutes after shaving (once hair starts to grow through sealed skin) and usually disappears after a few hours to a few days, depending on severity.
 In severe cases, razor burn can also be accompanied by razor bumps, where the area around shaved hairs get raised red welts or infected pustules.

 A rash at the time of shaving is usually a sign of lack of lubrication.
 Razor burn is a common problem, especially among those who shave coarse hairs on areas with sensitive skin like the bikini line, pubic hair, underarms, chest, and beard.
 The condition can be caused by shaving too closely, shaving with a blunt blade, dry shaving, applying too much pressure when shaving, shaving too quickly or roughly, or shaving against the grain.

 Ways to prevent razor burn include keeping the skin moist, using a shaving brush and lather, using a moisturizing shaving gel, shaving in the direction of the hair growth, resisting the urge to shave too closely, applying minimal pressure, avoiding scratching or irritation after shaving, avoiding irritating products on the shaved area (colognes, perfumes, etc.) and using an aftershave cream with aloe vera or other emollients.
 Putting a warm, wet cloth on one's skin helps as well, by softening hairs.
 This can also be done by using pre-shave oil before the application of shaving cream.
 Essential oils such as coconut oil, tea-tree oil, peppermint oil, and lavender oil help to soothe skin after shaving.
 They have anti-inflammatory, antiseptic, and antibacterial properties.

 In some cases multi-bladed razors can cause skin irritation by shaving too close to the skin.
 Switching to a single- or double-bladed razor and not stretching the skin while shaving can mitigate this.

 One other technique involves exfoliating the skin before and after shaving, using various exfoliating products, included but not limited to, brushes, mitts, and loofah.
 This process removes dead skin cells, reducing the potential for ingrown hairs and allowing the razor to glide across the skin smoothly decreasing the risk of the razor snagging or grabbing causing razor burn.